Interference aided finite resonant response in an undamped forced oscillator: Onset of chaos

-These conclusions are more obvious from an analysis of the phase space diagrams, specifically the Poincaré maps of the system for these parameters, depicted in Fig. \ref{figPM}.\\ The first set of diagrams (the upper block of six plots) depict the Poincaré maps of the system for various choices of the dimensionless $F$ when the system is evolved for a total time period of $25,000\ [s]$ with the sampling rate being the usual period of $2\pi\ [s]$.
-The lower block depicts the phase space diagrams for the same set of $F$ values for a total time of evolution of $800\ [s]$. \\ From the Poincaré maps, it is clear that the smaller values of $F$ correspond to closed orbits.
+From the Poincaré maps, it is clear that the smaller values of $F$ correspond to closed orbits.
 An increase in the value of $F$ seems to affect this periodicity which is broken when $F$ becomes greater than an approximate value of $0.33$.
 This is exactly the kind of transitional behaviour we expected from Fig. \ref{figlya}.
-It is clear from the Poincaré maps, that as $F$ increases the orbit becomes more undulated, signifying a larger time period - this is a large $F$ effect, however, and not privy to the discussion in section \ref{sect2}.
+It is clear from the Poincaré maps, that as $F$ increases the orbit becomes more undulated, signifying a larger time period - this is a large $F$ effect, however, and not privy to the discussion in section \ref{sect2}. \\ The numerical simulation was observed to be algorithm dependent for large times for values of $F$ beyond $0.33$ (believed to be an indication of the numerical chaotic behaviour) - we have checked several values both below $0.33$ and above, and we haven't yet observed such an algorithm dependence for large time scales for the ones less than the critical point.
+This is the reason we have not depicted Poincaré maps for $F = 0.34,\ 0.5$ since we were unable to verify the accuracy of the methods.
+The phase space maps were, however, adjusted properly with lower error tolerance values than usual.